wyuinche/mitum-js-util/README.md

 ### Generate Transfers

-To generate an operation, you must prepare target address, not public key.
-Transfers supports to send tokens to another account.
+To generate an operation, you must prepare `target address`, not public key. `Transfers` supports to send tokens to another account.

 #### Usage